michelfernandez/cove/site/content/english/privacy.md

 -	**Security Cookies.** We use Security Cookies for security purposes.

 ## Use of Data
-BlockSigner AG uses the collected data for various purposes:
+Skribble AG uses the collected data for various purposes:

 -	To provide and maintain our Service
 -	To notify you about changes to our Service